Grand Large: underwater giants visible in augmented reality in an aquarium

 Augmented reality for aquariums

 Augmented reality is a technology that allows virtual elements (in 3D or 2D) to be superimposed on a real environment.
-This is possible from a smartphone, tablet, computer or augmented reality glasses.
+This is possible from a smartphone, a tablet, a computer or even augmented reality glasses.

 Thanks to augmented reality, this experience offers to dive into the depths with remarkable precision and quality.
 This will not only attract more visitors, but also offer a unique experience that represents species that are impossible to see in aquariums.
 Indeed, some species cannot live in aquariums or are long extinct.
 Thus, thanks to augmented reality, aquariums can make their offers more attractive and entertaining to viewers.